The college enrollment drop is finally letting up. That's the good news

 Across the country, colleges have also been reporting their own fall enrollment ups and downs.
 A free community college program in Maine, which targets high school students who graduated during the pandemic, led to big enrollment gains there: Nearly 2,000 more students enrolled at campuses across the state this fall, a 12% jump from a year ago.

 But many other places follow the national trend of decline.
 At the University of Arkansas at Little Rock, a regional four-year public college, enrollment is down 3%.
-About 45 miles south, another branch of the university that is also a historically black university, in Pine Bluff, saw enrollment go down by 7% compared to last fall.
+About 45 miles south, another branch of the university that is also a historically Black school, in Pine Bluff, saw enrollment go down by 7% compared to last fall.

 "We are analyzing the data to determine where and why most of the decline occurred," Mary Hester-Clifton, director of communications and institutional advancement, told the Northwest Arkansas Democrat-Gazette.
 "There is no singular reason for the decrease, [but] it appears that the pandemic and economic conditions are affecting our enrollment."